Parvati786/Cyber_Security_Project-Part-1/README.md

 The Idea is to learn a new thing and then apply it, by Investing on Day 1 some time to research about the subject and then on Day 2 apply that knowledge onto a platform so for example doing a HTB Challenge, or do a Port Swigger Academy lab etc.

-This challenge was inspired from a challenge I found on LinkedIn : https://github.com/harsh-bothra/learn365

 **This Challenge is mostly about learning so notes here not all made by knowledge, i use a lot of resources and try to link them, if there are any resources not mentioned please feel free to message me and i will add them**